Tafahi: History

 Tafahi was put on the European maps by Willem Schouten and Jacob Le Maire during their famous circumnavigation of the globe in 1616.
 They gave it the name Cocos Eylant because of the abundancy of coconut palms.
 A multitude of natives in their outrigger canoes came to see their visitors.
 As the explorers describe in their journal, the natives were peaceful, willing to come on board, leaving barely any space for the Dutch themselves, and they traded large quantities of coconuts and ubes roots (probably ʻufi (yam)) for iron nails and strings of beads.
 But as the island did not offer a suitable place to anchor, the ship the Eendracht (Unity) proceeded next to Niuatoputapu.

-It is speculated by Swiss author Alex Capus, that Robert Louis Stevenson, the author of Treasure Island, found the Treasure of Lima around 1890 on this island while living on the nearby island of Upolu and which made him and his family very rich.
+It is speculated by Swiss author Alex Capus that Robert Louis Stevenson, the author of Treasure Island, uncovered the lost Treasure of Lima on this island around 1890 while living on the nearby island of Upolu, which made him and his family very rich.